A generalization of Levin-Schnorr's theorem: Introduction

 \section{Introduction}

 The notion of randomness is studied from several approaches.
-In this paper, we will consider about two approaches, randomness defined by a measure, which is a generalization of Martin-L\"of randomness, and randomness defined by a complexity function, which is a generalization of weak Chaitin randomness.
+Here, we would like to consider the major two approaches, namely, randomness defined by a measure, which is a generalization of Martin-L\"of randomness, and randomness defined by a complexity function, which is a generalization of weak Chaitin randomness.
 (In this paper, we call the latter notion ``complex''.)
 It is well-known, as Levin-Schnorr's theorem, that Martin-L\"of randomness and weak Chaitin randomness coincide.
 (See, e.g., Downey and Hirschfeldt\cite{Downey-Hirschfeldt} or Nies\cite{Nies2009}.)
-We will generalize this theorem and show that above two different styles of definitions of randomness has a duality, in other words, given a new notion of randomness in one of the above styles, then, we can automatically get the definition of the same notion of the other style.
-Our generalization several versions of partial randomness (e.g. in Tadaki\cite{Tadaki} or Calude/Staiger/Terwijn\cite{Calude/Staiger/Terwijn}) We also study on randomness in arithmetic using relativization to some Muchnik complete $\Pi^{0}_{1}$-class.
+Then, is there a general correspondence between these two approaches?
+In this paper, we will try to give a concrete connection between them.
+We will provide some general definitions for the above two styles of randomness, and show a generalization of Levin-Schnorr's theorem.
+It will show that these two definitions of randomness have a duality, in other words, given a new notion of randomness in one of the above, then, one can automatically get the definition of the same notion of the other style.
+In fact, our generalization of randomness cannot capture the whole known notions, but still cover several important notions of partial randomness (e.g. in Tadaki\cite{Tadaki} or Calude/Staiger/Terwijn\cite{Calude/Staiger/Terwijn}).
+Based on our generalization, we also study on randomness in arithmetic using relativization to some Muchnik complete $\Pi^{0}_{1}$-class.